JesseTG/melonds-ds/README.md

   melonDS does not currently support emulating local wireless multiplayer over the Internet.
 - **Homebrew Savestates:**
-  melonDS has limited support for taking savestates of homebrew games, as the (virtual) SD card is not included in savestate data.
+  melonDS has limited support for taking savestates of homebrew games, as the virtual SD card is not included in savestate data.
 - **DSi Savestates:**
   Nintendo DSi mode does not support savestates.
-  This implies that rewinding is not supported in DSi mode.
+  This also implies that rewinding is not supported in DSi mode.
 - **DSi Direct Boot:**
   Direct Boot does not support DSiWare games at this time.
   They must be installed on a NAND image, and they must be started from the DSi menu.
 - **Game Boy Advance Emulation:** melonDS can load Game Boy Advance ROMs and save data for use by compatible Nintendo DS games, but it cannot actually emulate the GBA.
   GBA emulation is not within the scope of melonDS;
   use a GBA emulator instead.